vairodp/Corinne-2/README.md

 For more details about the CA syntax see [DOT.g4](dot_parser/DOT.g4) file.

-- RENDER: render a given DOT (.gv) file in PNG or PDF format.
+- RENDER: render a given DOT (.gv) file in PNG or PDF format. (coming soon under the image rendering)

 Once taken one or more files as input, Corinne can apply some functions on it: